Diary of a Wimpy Kid: The Long Haul (film): Internet controversy

 Charlie Wright, who portrayed Rodrick Heffley, became the subject of Internet memes and criticism in an Internet campaign using the hashtag #NotMyRodrick due to his physical appearance differing from that of Devon Bostick, who portrayed Rodrick in the first three Diary of a Wimpy Kid films.
-In March 2024, Wright posted a video to YouTube and TikTok detailing his experience with the criticism, stating that he received death threats due to his performance in the film.
+In March 2024, Wright posted a video to YouTube and TikTok detailing his experience with the criticism, stating that he received death threats and was cyberbullied due to his performance in the film.

 Future

 Cancelled sequels

-In a video posted to his official YouTube channel, Charlie Wright stated that two sequels to The Long Haul were planned, but were canceled due to the film underperforming at the box office, gaining negative reviews, and that it "didn't do what the studio wanted it to do".
+In 2024, Charlie Wright stated that two sequels to The Long Haul were planned, but were canceled due to the film underperforming at the box office, gaining negative reviews, and that it "didn't do what the studio wanted it to do".

 Reboot

 Following the release of Diary of a Wimpy Kid: Dog Days, the likelihood of any potential future live-action films was slim.
 In 2012, Jeff Kinney, the author of the Diary of a Wimpy Kid books, had announced the possibility for an animated film to be based on Diary of a Wimpy Kid: Cabin Fever as the next installment.
 In an interview for Diary of a Wimpy Kid: Hard Luck, Kinney stated he was working with Fox on a half-hour special based on Cabin Fever, which was to be aired in late 2014, but as of 2022, it never came to fruition.
 In August 2018, CEO of 20th Century Fox Stacey Snider announced that a fully animated television series based on Diary of a Wimpy Kid was in development.
 On August 6, 2019, after the acquisition of 21st Century Fox by Disney, the project was confirmed to be still in development for the then-upcoming Disney+.

 In December 2020, the project was confirmed to have been redeveloped as an animated film titled Diary of a Wimpy Kid, with production already started and with a release year of 2021.
 On September 2, 2021, it was announced that the film would be released on December 3, 2021, confirmed to simply be titled Diary of a Wimpy Kid, and it would be a retelling of the first book in the series.
 Swinton Scott was announced as director, and Kinney as producer and writer.
 Brady Noon, Ethan William Childress, and Chris Diamantopoulos were also announced to be part of the voice cast.
 Noon voiced Greg, Childress voiced Rowley, and Diamantopoulos voiced Greg's father Frank.
 Erica Cerra, Hunter Dillon, and Gracen Newton later joined the voice cast of the film.
 Cerra voiced Greg's mother, Susan, while Dillon and Newton voiced Greg's brothers Rodrick and Manny.
 The film was released on December 3, 2021, on Disney+, to generally positive reviews.
 A sequel, Rodrick Rules, was released on December 2, 2022, but was not as critically successful as its predecessor.
-Another sequel, Diary of a Wimpy Kid Christmas: Cabin Fever was released on December 8, 2023.
+Another sequel, Diary of a Wimpy Kid Christmas: Cabin Fever was released on December 8, 2023, which was followed by Diary of a Wimpy Kid: The Last Straw, which released on December 5, 2025.